 Best For

-Academic sports medicine, research practices, and high-volume physical therapy clinics that value the strongest clinical evidence base.
-Practices that do not need focused shockwave capability.
+Academic sports medicine programs, high-volume physical therapy clinics, and research-oriented practices that need to reference peer-reviewed evidence when defending purchase decisions internally.
+Practices that treat plantar fasciitis and calcific tendinitis at high volume and want the device with the deepest published evidence per indication.
 The fit is strongest for practices that match the device's positioning on price, clinical evidence requirements, and patient throughput expectations.
 Practices with mismatched economics often regret these purchases within 18 months.

 Beyond practice type, Swiss DolorClast fits best when the patient base aligns with the device's strengths.
 For shockwave platforms, this usually means matching device capability to patient demographics, skin type range, and willingness to pay per-session pricing.
 Practices in markets where patients price-shop heavily need to factor that into device selection.
 Practices in concierge or luxury markets can charge premium pricing that justifies premium platforms.